cms-sw/cmssw/L1Trigger/CSCTriggerPrimitives/test/macros/README.md

 The macro CCLUTLinearFitWriter.cpp produces look-up tables for the Run-3 CSC trigger.

 * 10 LUTs will be created for CMSSW (5 for position offset, 5 for slope).
 5 LUTs will be created for the Verilog firmware.
 These  files are similar to the ones found here: https://github.com/cms-data/L1Trigger-CSCTriggerPrimitives.
 5 additional LUTs will be created that convert the Run-3 comparator code & pattern ID to a Run-1/2 pattern ID.
+The LUTs used in the simulation require at least 3 layers.
+For reference the macro also produces fits with at least four layers.

 <PRE>
+mkdir output_3layers
+mkdir output_4layers
-mkdir output
+mkdir figures_3layers
-mkdir figures
+mkdir figures_4layers
-root -l -q -b CCLUTLinearFitWriter.cpp++
+root -l -q -b CCLUTLinearFitWriter.cpp++(3) root -l -q -b CCLUTLinearFitWriter.cpp++(4)
 </PRE>

 * Convention for 4-bit position offset word: